 A: Unfortunately, your only option is to retake the relevant section or sections.

 It’s crucial that you keep this issue in mind when you are preparing for the exam.
-You must ensure that you pass all four sections within the 18-month validity period.
+You must ensure that you pass all sections within the 18-month validity period.
 Failing to do so can set you back by several months, and it could mean spending far more time on preparing for the exam than necessary.

 Q: How soon after you take the exam can you expect your scores?